Britain's FTSE rebounds, Coca-Cola HBC leads gainers

 "Selling short-term rallies on the FTSE would still seem to be a sensible strategy to play."

-Soft drink bottler Coca-Cola HBC enjoyed its best day on record, surging 7.5 percent after reporting first-half net profit ahead of analyst estimates.{ID:nL5N10O1NM]
+Soft drink bottler Coca-Cola HBC enjoyed its best day on record, surging nearly 11 percent after reporting first-half net profit ahead of analyst estimates.{ID:nL5N10O1NM]

 Credit Suisse raised its target price for the stock to 1400 pence from 1350 pence.